 If parents believe that their child has a learning difficulty or behavioural issue at school which has not yet been identified by the school, or if they are unhappy with the provision the school is making for their child with SEN, they should talk first to the child's class teacher.
-If the parents think that the child should be given more support they should raise their concerns with the SENDCO, Rachel Moseley, a member of the Senior Leadership team or the Head of School.
+If the parents think that the child should be given more support they should raise their concerns with the SENDCo, Rachel Moseley, a member of the Senior Leadership team or the Head of School.
 Most concerns will be resolved in this way.
-If parents still feel dissatisfied they may choose to raise their concerns with the MAT's governor responsible for SEN, Sharon Adams.
-Concerns may be escalated if necessary to the Chair of Governors (Simon Hill) or to the Board of Directors at St Piran's Cross.
+Concerns may be escalated if necessary to the Chair of the School Monitoring Council (Simon Hill).
+If parents still feel dissatisfied they may choose to raise their concerns with the Trust's Complaints Officer - Nicola Gordon.

 Parents may ask the LA to conduct a statutory assessment of their child at any time.
 The LA must comply with the request, unless they have made a statutory assessment within the previous six months, or unless they conclude, upon examining all the available evidence, that a statutory assessment is not necessary.
 The LA will then inform the parents.
 If the parents disagree with the decision they have the right to appeal to the SEN Tribunal within two months of the decision being made.
-If the LA makes a statutory assessment, but decides at the end of that process not to draw up a statement of SEN for the child the parents again have the right to appeal to the SEN Tribunal.
+If the LA makes a statutory assessment, but decides at the end of that process not to draw up an EHCP for the child the parents again have the right to appeal to the SEN Tribunal.